 On top of that, you get a Space knob and an Attack knob.
 You can take the top notch core tone and tweak it with these.
 The Space knob lets you choose the frequency of the oscillations, which is a very rare option that's pretty dang cool.
 You also also change the speed at which the volume jumps to the full peak of the oscillation and back down with the Attack knob.
 With these choices, you can go from the classic shimmering tremolo to the helicopter speed ones that are becoming popular, and even create your own signature sound.
 For the experimentalist and the classical guitarist, this digital/analog handmade pedal has it all.

-The spicy pedal just above is nice, but don't jump the gun just yet till you take a look at the equally full-featured Electro-Harmonix Super Pulsar.
+The spicy pedal above this one is incredibly nice, but don't jump the gun just yet till you take a look at this equally full-featured Electro-Harmonix Super Pulsar.
 This is a purely analog, colored pedal that produces a sweet, warm tone.
 Like the Wampler Latitude, this beast offers tons of features, albeit different ones.
 Let's find out if you might prefer this one more.

 You get your volume output control here.
 You get your typical rate modulation and depth controls (and can even put these in auto-mode based on the input envelope).
 And that's where it stops being even slightly basic.
 First off, you can tap your tempo in and then sub-divide it using the 'tap divide' option.
 You get triplet quarter notes, triplet quarter notes, dotted quarter notes, eight notes, and triplet half notes.
 That's nearly endless while still sounding musical.
 You can feed the tempo from an external clock pulse too.
 Tweak your sound from there using the waveform selector from sine, triangle, and square plus nine other rhythmic patterns by using the shape knob in combination.